richafnu/Viva/Viva/engage/configure-your-viva-engage-network/files-in-native-mode.md

 If a group is deleted during the tool job, all the files from that group are deleted and don't migrate over.

-## After successfully entering Native Mode
+## After successful entry to Native Mode

 - All group files are [stored in SharePoint](https://go.microsoft.com/fwlink/?linkid=2111253), which provides a consistent file management experience.